Trump asks Supreme Court to block release of January 6 files - ExBulletin

 Trump asks Supreme Court to block release of January 6 files

-Trump’s lawyers have asked the Supreme Court to overturn lower court rulings against the former president, who fought to block cases even after President Joe Biden waived executive privilege over them.
-The Washington Federal Court of Appeals previously ruled that the committee had a “unique vital interest” in the documents and Trump had “provided no basis” for overturning Biden and Congress.

-The files include presidential diaries, visitor logs, drafts of speeches, handwritten notes “relating to the events of January 6” from the files of former chief of staff Mark Meadows, and “a draft executive order on the theme of the integrity of the elections ”, according to a previous filing in the National Archives court.

-Trump’s filing came on the day an administrative injunction issued by the appeals court was to expire otherwise.
+Trumps’ filing came on the day an administrative injunction issued by the appeals court was due to expire.
 This injunction, preventing disclosure of the records, will remain in effect for the time being.
 Lawyers for the House committee on Thursday asked the Supreme Court to speed up its processes and review the case as early as mid-January.

 Repeating arguments they made in lower courts, Trump’s lawyers wrote on Thursday that the case involved all future occupants of the White House.

-“Congress cannot embark on winding fishing expeditions in the hope of embarrassing President Trump or exposing the sensitive and privileged communications of the President and his staff” for the sake of the exhibit. ” , they added.

-The House committee said the records were critical to its investigation into preparations for the murderous insurgency aimed at overturning the 2020 presidential election results.
-Before and after the riot, Trump promoted false theories about election fraud and suggested the “real insurgency” took place on election day, when he lost to Biden in an election certified fair by officials from both parties.

-The case was generally expected to reach the Supreme Court, which has ruled on several previous fights over Trump files.
-Trump has appointed three of the tribunal’s nine judges.
+The case was generally expected to reach the Supreme Court, which has ruled on several previous fights over the Trumps cases.
+Trump appointed three of the courts nine judges.

-Earlier this year, the court refused to prevent his tax files from going to the New York attorney’s office as part of an investigation.
-This prevented Congress last year, when Trump was in power, from obtaining banking and financial records for him and his family members.

 Sources